Scarjit/PUBGSDK/README.md

 ## Usage
-You can find a usage sample in the TestApp/Program.cs file Each Object (except for Authorization, returns a Tuple of the parsed info and the raw info)
+You can find a usage sample in the TestApp/Program.cs file Each Object (except for Authorization) returns a Tuple of the parsed info and the raw info

 ### Authorization
 The API_KEY and REGION are saved inside the Authorization class